ut-beg-texnet/eqcct/eqcctpro/README.md

   - A temporary directory to store all temp files produced by EQCCTPro
   - Used to help ease system cleanup and to not write to system's default temporary directory
 - **`set_vram_mb (float)`**
-  - Value of the maximum amount of VRAM EQCCTPro can use
+  - Maximum amount of VRAM each Raylet can use (float).
-  - Must be a real value that is based on your hardware's physical memory space, if it exceeds the space the code will break due to OutOfMemoryError
+  - Must be a real value that is based on your GPU's physical VRAM space, if it exceeds the space the code will break due to OutOfMemoryError
+  - Good rule of thumb for calculating `set_vram_mb` = (GPU VRAM * .90 (to be safe)) / number_of_concurrent_station_predictions * number_of_concurrent_timechunk_predictions
 - **`selected_gpus (list)`: default = None**
   - List of GPU IDs on your computer you want to use if `mode = 'gpu'`
   - Non-existing GPU IDs will cause the code to exit